specialized806/microsoft-365-docs/microsoft-365/commerce/licenses/manage-license-reservations-vl.md

 > [!IMPORTANT]
 > If you want to subscribe to the Microsoft Azure cloud platform, contact your Microsoft seller or licensing solution partner.
 You can't reserve seats for Azure in the VL section of the Microsoft 365 admin center.

-## Invoicing License Reservation orders## Invoicing License Reservation orders
+## Invoicing License Reservation orders

 As part of your VL agreement's annual order process, your Microsoft partner or seller submits purchase orders to invoice you based on the reservation usage date and the quantity of licenses reserved.

-All the licenses committed to in the license reservation are invoiced, even if some of the licenses aren't in use.
+All the licenses committed to in the License Reservation are invoiced, even if some of the licenses aren't in use.

 > [!NOTE]
-> When your partner places an order to reconcile the license reservation, the reservation status changes from "active" to "canceled" in the Microsoft 365 admin center.
+> When your partner places an order to reconcile the License Reservation, the reservation status changes from "active" to "canceled" in the Microsoft 365 admin center.

-Reservations canceled more than 72- hours before the usage date aren't invoiced.
+Reservations canceled more than 72 hours before the usage date aren't invoiced.

 If you have any questions that relate to invoices resulting from the reconciliation of reserved licenses into VL orders, contact your Microsoft partner or seller.